 The TPG is responsible for reviewing and revising terms with a specific phytosanitary meaning (to be) defined in ISPM 5, which are presented to the CPM as Amendments to ISPM 5.

 The TPG also reviews draft ISPMs that are submitted for first consultation for consistency in the use of terms by reviewing consultation comments that relate to phytosanitary terminology and consistency.
 The TPG only reviews draft ISPMs and PTs, as the SC in May 2016 agreed to exclude DPs from this review.
+The SC in May 2024 confirmed that the TPG is allowed to review portions of text in draft ISPMs which were not the subject of consultation comments.155

-7.5.1 Recommendations on future revision of ISPM 5149
+7.5.1 Recommendations on future revision of ISPM 5156